 - Common Public Radio Interface (CPRI™) is a digital radio frequency protocol used in transporting radio signals over fiber in mobile networks.
 It is commonly used in fronthaul networks.
 The following CPRI rates are standardized: 614.4Mbit/s, 1228.8 Mbit/s, 2457.6 Mbit/s, 3072.0 Mbit/s, 4915.2 Mbit/s, 6144.0 Mbit/s, 9830.4 Mbit/s.

-- Crosstalk is a phenomenon which occurs in optical networks where information from one channel crosses over into another channel, causing distortion in the transmitted signal.
+- Crosstalk in optical networks is where information from one channel crosses over into another channel, causing distortion in the transmitted signal.
 PacketLight's solutions eliminate crosstalk in WDM networks by using independently colored channels (wavelengths).

 - In optical networking, dark fiber is unused (or unlit) fiber, that is ready for use.

-- In optical networking, dispersion compensation modules (DCM) are used to compensate dispersion in long spans of transmission fiber.
-The DCM provides two types dispersion - fixed and tunable.
-The DCM is usually placed between two fiber amplifiers, or at the beginning or end of the link.
-Installation is simple, using the module's input and output fiber connectors.
-The DCM is typically used for 10G backbone and ROADM infrastructure zeroing the dispersion of each segment.
+- Dispersion compensation modules (DCM) are used in long spans of transmission fiber to maintain the integrity of the signal.
+The DCM provides fixed and tunable dispersion compensation.
+The DCM is usually placed between two fiber amplifiers, or at the beginning or end of the link, and is installed using the module's input and output fiber connectors.

-- The demarcation point is the physical point in which a carrier's or service provider's network ends and the customer's network begins, and defines where the carrier's / service provider's responsibility for the network ends.
-It can also indicate the demarcation, or defining point between transport Layer-2/3 and the DWDM/OTN Layer-1 infrastructure.
-The demarcation point includes performance monitoring, loopback and other diagnostic means to isolate issues and detect the faults in the network.
-In the demarcation point either 3R (retiming, reamplifying/shaping, and regeneration) or mapping of the client interface signals onto OTN ensure an error free optical layer.
+- Demarcation point is the physical point in which the network of the carrier or service provider ends and the network of the customer begins.
+It defines where the carrier's / service provider's responsibility for the network ends.
+It can also indicate the demarcation (or defining point) between transport Layer-2/3 and the DWDM/OTN Layer-1 infrastructure.
+The demarcation point includes performance monitoring, loopback and other diagnostic means to isolate issues and detect network faults.
+In the demarcation point, either the 3R (retiming, reamplifying, and regeneration) or the OTN FEC, ensure an error-free optical layer.